luisdiaz1997/jax-js/README.md

 npm i @jax-js/jax
 ```

-Under the hood, it translates array calls into an IR, then synthesizes kernels using WebAssembly
+Under the hood, it translates array operations into a compiler representation, then synthesizes
-and WebGPU.
+kernels in WebAssembly and WebGPU.

 ## Quickstart